martig3/dathost-discord-scrim-bot/README.md

 - Clears queue

 ## Dropbox Integration
-This bot will automatically upload `.dem` replay files stored on your game server if the `dropbox.token` property has been set to `true`.
-It is recommended to set up your dropbox app to only use one folder for the sake of simplicity.
+This bot will automatically upload `.dem` replay files stored on your game server if the `dropbox.upload` property has been set to `true` & the `dropbox.token` property has been defined.
+It is recommended to set up your dropbox "app" to only use one folder for the sake of simplicity.
+See dropbox API documentation on how to obtain an API token.

+#### `.dem` Replay File Requirements
+The bot will generate a message after uploading `.dem` files to the default text channel defined by `discord.textchannel.id`.
+Any files ending in `.dem` will be uploaded.
+For the generated message to display the map info correctly, the file must contain the map name somewhere in the file name in the following format: `_de_<mapname>_` _i.e._ `_de_inferno_`.
+Sourcemod scrim plugins such as [csgo-pug-setup](https://github.com/splewis/csgo-pug-setup) automatically add this info to the filename.

 ## Setup
 This repo currently does not have any CI/CD, to run please clone & create a `bot.properties` file in the root directory & use `gradle run`.
 See an example of the `bot.properties` below.